Zaheer-zk/projects-codedamn/watch-new-movie/step2/Instructions.md

 </div>
 ```

-7.
+7. The overview section is for information of the movies.

 ```html
 <div class="overview">
 </div
 ```

-8.Lorem20 or some other number will generate random text as per written length here Lorem20 will generate some text like = Lorem ipsum dolor, sit amet consectetur adipisicing elit.
+8. Lorem(a number) "20" or some other number will generate random text as per written length here Lorem20 will generate some text like = Lorem ipsum dolor, sit amet consectetur adipisicing elit.
 Vitae aliquam ipsa in.
 Ducimus voluptatum, adipisci voluptate velit voluptatibus quasi eligendi!

 ```html
 <div class="overview">